Understanding & defining Quantitative Research

 Quantitative research is always data-oriented.
 There are two types of quantitative research methods as below.

 Primary Methods for Quantitative Research

-Primary methods for quantitative research are the most commonly used method for conducting market research.
+Primary methods are the most commonly used method for conducting market research.
 The main feature of this type of method is that the researcher focuses on gathering the data directly.
-They do not rely on the data found from the previous research.
-Primary quantitative research methods can be further classified into three processes which are described as the following.
+They do not rely on the data found from the previous research study.
+These can be further classified into three processes which are described as the following.

 I) Study Types and Techniques

 There are various categories of primary quantitative research.
 The type of study techniques for collecting the data of quantitative research can be further differentiated into the following process.
 They are:

 It is one of the most basic tools for research study and quantitative methodology.
 Surveys ask different types of questions to a focus group using polls, questionnaires, and web intercept surveys.
 Each and every organization, being small or big needs to understand what the customers are thinking about their services or products.
 It also helps them to calculate how all the new features will fare in the market.

 By conducting successful survey and adopting right research methodology, a company can ask multiple queries and gather data from a group of customers.
 It also assists in analyzing the data that is collected and identifying the missing data to generate numerical results.
 This is the first step for collecting data in any type of research.